 Why a map?
 Geographical mapping has been around for a very long time.
 It allows everyone to understand an incredibly complex network - the real world.
-Software mapping takes these concepts and applies them to software, creating a capability that can demystify software architecture for even the most non-technical audiences.
+Software mapping takes these concepts and applies them to software architecture, allowing the entire software landscape of an organization to be rendered while still being comprehensible.

 While a map can be published directly with our metamap interface, it is also possible to customize how a map is visualized.
 Known as a map style, this is a powerful method for presenting your software information to a particular audience.
 For example, creating a single visualization that includes the "last check-in date", "# of incidents", and "strategic alignment" for each application across your landscape.